XYOracleNetwork-v1/tool-dapploy-nodejs/README.md

 We've gone through the hoops of deploying dApps on the Ethereum Network and have nuked out all of the annoying parts.

-> "Take it from me, after you use Bangarang, you'll never go back to deploying dApps while wearing women's underwear ever again." - Graham McBain
+> "Take it from me, after you use Dappstrap, you'll never go back to deploying dApps while wearing women's underwear ever again." - Graham McBain

 # Pt I. Let's Get Crack-a-Lackin'

 1. We use [Truffle](https://truffleframework.com) to deploy our smart contracts to any Ethereum blockchain.

 **NOTE:** When you run the Dapp Deployer, your truffle project will need to be configured seperately.
 A good example you can use is in the provided sample Truffle project  `samples/sample-datavault-solidity` and open `truffle.js` config file.